 All carrier and modulation frequencies at WWV are derived from cesium controlled oscillators and at WWVH are derived from precision quartz oscillators.
-These frequencies are intentionally offset from standard frequency by a small but precisely known amount to reduce departure between the time signals as broadcast and astronomical time, UT2.
-The offset in 1960 and 1961 was -150 parts in 1010; in 1962 and 1963; -130 parts in 1010; in 1964 and 1965, -150 parts in 1010; and 1966, 1967, 1968, and 1969, -300 parts in 1010.
+Coordinated by the Bureau International de l'Heure (BIH) in Paris, these frequencies are intentionally offset from standard frequency by a small but precisely known amount to reduce departure between the time signals as broadcast and astronomical time, UT2.
+The offset for 1960 and 1961 was -150 parts in 1010; in 1962 and 1963, -130 parts in 10^{10} ; in 1964 and 1965, -150parts in 10^{10} ; and in 1966 through 1970, -300 parts in 10^{10} .
 Although UT2 is subject to unpredictable changes readily noted at this level of precision, a particular offset from standard frequency will remain in effect for the entire calendar year.

-Corrections to the transmitted frequency and phase are continuously determined with respect to the NBS standard and are published monthly (since March 1966) in the NBS Time and Frequency Services Bulletin.
+Corrections to the transmitted frequency and phase are regularly determined with respect to the NBS time standard and are published monthly (since March 1966) in the NBS Time and Frequency Services Bulletin.

-The carrier frequency at WWVL (20 KHz) is also offset from standard frequency by the same amount as noted above.

-Station WWVB (60 kHz) initially transmitted with the carrier frequency offset, but since January 1, 1965 the transmissions have been without offset.
-Thus, one of the NBS transmissions makes available to users the standard of frequency so that absolute frequency comparisons may be made directly.
+The carrier frequency of WWVL is also offset from standard frequency by the same amount as noted above.
+Station WWVB initially transmitted with the carrier frequency offset, but since January 1, 1965 the transmissions have been without offset.
+Thus, one of the NBS transmissions makes available to users the standards of frequency and time interval so that atomic frequency comparisons may be made directly.
 The carrier frequency of station WWVB is not subject to annual offset changes as are the frequencies of the other three stations.